-The original LHWCA was passed in 1927 to provide a scheme of compensation for maritime workers who may fall outside state worker compensation schemes.
-It remains a useful tool workers injured on navigable waters, even those employees who don't have a traditional maritime purpose.
-The Act permits compensation far beyond that granted by state workers' compensation laws.
+The original LHWCA was passed in 1927 to provide a scheme of compensation for maritime workers who felll outside state worker compensation schemes.
+It remains a useful tool for workers injured on navigable waters, even those employees who don’t have a traditional maritime purpose.
+The LHWCA often permits compensation far beyond that granted by state workers’ compensation laws.